-The shark scientific observer program (SSOP) was established in August 2006 by the Fisheries and Aquaculture Commission (CONAPESCA), in offshore and pelagic waters of the Mexican Pacific, as established in the Shark and Ray Responsible Fisheries Mexican Official Standard NOM-029-PESC-2006.
-The SSOP was designed by Mexico's National Fisheries Institute (INAPESCA) and implemented by the National Research Trust for the National Program for Tuna Utilization and Dolphin Protection and Other Programs Related to Protected Aquatic Species (FIDEMAR).
+The shark scientific observer program (SSOP) was established in August 2006 by the National Aquaculture and Fisheries Commission (CONAPESCA), in offshore and pelagic waters of the Mexican Pacific, as established in the Shark and Ray Responsible Fisheries Mexican Official Standard NOM-029-PESC-2006.
+The SSOP was designed by Mexico's National Institute for Fisheries and Aquaculture (INAPESCA) and implemented by the National Research Trust for the National Program for Tuna Utilization and Dolphin Protection and Other Programs Related to Protected Aquatic Species (FIDEMAR).
 The shark scientific observers, trained by INAPESCA shark biologists and technicians, record numerical catches by species and operational details (e.g. time, geographical position, number of sets per trip, number of hooks per set, setting times, target species, bait type), catch and by-catch composition and catch trends of species caught by shark vessels.
 They also collect biometric (size and sex) and biological data (maturity stage) of shark target species.
 INAPESCA is responsible for analyzing data generated by the SSOP.

-Boat participation in the observer program is voluntary so fishing trips with observer onboard are conducted according to the availability and willingness of fishing companies.
+Although participation of vessels in the observer program should be mandatory, fishing trips with observers onboard are conducted according to the availability and willingness of fishing companies.
 The sampling coverage of fishing trips by the SSOP has been very variable, with a maximum of 20% in 2007 and a minimum of 1% in 2012 (Castillo-Géniz et al. 2014).